 In March 2020, as the pandemic began to spread in the United States, many organizations halted or reduced their prescribed fire programs to help maintain social distancing for those who conduct burns, and address uncertainty regarding the potential for smoke to aggravate COVID-19 symptoms.
-These changes overlapped with peak months for prescribed fire use in the Southeast.
-NASA satellites (MODIS and VIIRS) detected a 50% reduction in active fires in March 2020, and the reduction in fires has continued in the Southeast through fall-2020.
-The pandemic is now in position to impact a second peak prescribed fire season for the Southeast in early 2021.
+These changes overlapped with the peak spring months for prescribed fire use in the Southeast.
+NASA satellites (MODIS and VIIRS) detected a 50% reduction in active fires in the Southeast during March 2020, quantifying this large reduction in prescribed fire use.

 The following window provides a view of the “Fire TrendR” app developed by Tall Timbers staff in cooperation with NASA to allow the fire management community to interact with satellite fire detection data.
 Access the app directly for best results on mobile devices.